dayne/node-red-contrib-rtl_433/README.md

 ### Install the node

+**recommended**: Install the node via the NodeRED palette manager.

-Run the following command in your Node-RED user directory - typically `~/.node-red`
+**Local clone**: If you want to hack on the code you can clone this repository locally and run the following command in your Node-RED user directory - typically
+`~/.node-red`

 Example: